josband/Plutonic/README.md

 # 🌌 Plutonic 🌌

 Plutonic is a stock trading bot written in 🦀*Rust*🦀.
-The plan is for early versions to be synchronous for the most part, but I hope to take advantage of multi-threading, asynchronous IO operations, or both.
-I will however, design this with modularity in mind and make this application event driven.
+This bot is asynchronous and utilizes tokio.

 ## How is Plutonic Made?